 What can you do?

-One way to get started is through our Good Soil campaign.
+One way to get started is by contacting your member of Parliament.

-You can also write personal messages to Members of Parliament through our Harvest of Letters campaign, or meet face-to-face with your Member of Parliament, to communicate your concerns with issues of food justice.
+You can write personal messages to members of Parliament through our Harvest of Letters campaign, or meet face-to-face with your member of Parliament, to communicate your concerns with issues of food justice.
 Click here for a guide to meeting with your MP, or contact us at firstname.lastname@example.org for some help.

 Become a member of the Hunger Action Network and receive the Hunger Action Network Update, an email newsletter sent six times a year.
 In it you will find information and analysis about the issues of food and hunger, and ways that you can help promote long term solutions to hunger and poverty.